 PAR value varies on depth, maximum at right below the center of the light fixture.
 It starts to drop with increasing depth and distance from the centerline.

 Measure the height between the substrate and the light.
 Now, know the PAR rating of the light at your substrate depth.
-Buy light which fulfills the requirement of the plants according to the PAR rating.
+Buy light that fulfills the requirement of the plants according to the PAR rating.

 Doubling the number of light fixtures doubles the PAR value if the fixture’s light overlays entirely.
-So, if a light has a low PAR value, you can increase the PAR by increasing the number of light.
+So, if a light has a low PAR value, you can increase the PAR by increasing the number of lights.

 Tank Size (Taller and Longer)